ASU-KE/ASU-CAS-Maestro-WordPress-Plugin/README.md

-# ASU CAS Maestro plugin
+# ASU CAS Maestro WordPress plugin

 This is a customized and updated version of the WordPress CAS Maestro plugin.
 It has been updated with: